Andrew Ference: Edmonton Oilers

 On July 5, 2013, he signed a four-year deal as a free agent with his hometown team, the Edmonton Oilers.
 On September 29, Ference was named the 14th captain in Oilers NHL franchise history, succeeding Shawn Horcoff, who had been traded to the Dallas Stars.
 On October 7, 2015, after serving as the Oilers captain for the past two seasons, it was announced that Ference had relinquished his role as captain and was named as an alternate captain, along with Taylor Hall, Jordan Eberle and Ryan Nugent-Hopkins.
 After playing in just six games of the 2015–16 NHL season, Ference was placed on IR to undergo season-ending hip surgery.

 On September 16, 2016, Ference announced his retirement after 16 seasons.
 He however remained on the Oilers long-term injured list for the duration of the 2016–17 season, before formally ending his career at the conclusion of his contract on July 13, 2017.

 Post playing career

-In 2018 Ference joined the NHL as its first director of social impact, growth and fan development.
+In 2018 Ference joined the NHL as its first Director of Social Impact, Growth and Fan Development.
 His focus will be on grass-roots growth, community development efforts, engaging minority fans and players, and better facilitating relations between players and the league.

+In 2023 he would be named one of the top 100 Bruins players of all time.

 Personal life

 Family

-Ference and Krista Bradford, a former professional snowboarder, married in 2002.
-They have two daughters together.
+Ference and Krista Bradford, a former professional snowboarder, were married from 2002 to 2025, having two daughters together between that time.

 Environmentalism

 Ference's association with environmentalist David Suzuki while in Calgary led him to create a carbon-neutral program for the NHL, which now includes over 500 players who purchase carbon offset credits to counteract the negative environmental impact of professional sports.

+In 2009, he spoke at the New Democratic Party's federal convention in Halifax.

-In February 2012, National Geographic began a ten-episode Web series called "Beyond the Puck" highlighting Andrew's life as a NHL Player and "eco-warrior."
+In February 2012, National Geographic began a ten-episode Web series called "Beyond the Puck" highlighting Andrew's life as an NHL Player and "eco-warrior."